Deborah M. Nelson

 Deborah has been named a Super Lawyer by Washington Law & Politics magazine every year since 2003; she was named Best Attorney in Clallam County by a readers’ poll of the Peninsula Daily News, received the Distinguished Service Award from the Clallam Pro Bono Lawyers, was awarded the Woman of Distinction Award by Soroptimist International of Port Angeles, and was named a Notable Alumnus by her alma mater, Armstrong Atlantic State University.

 Deborah has spent her legal career in Washington.
-Following graduation from law school, we served as a judicial intern for the Kitsap County Superior Court.
+Following graduation from law school, she served as a judicial clerk for the Kitsap County Superior Court.
 She moved to Port Angeles in 1994 where she worked for 13 years before moving to Seattle to become partner at a firm there.
 In 2009, she formed Nelson Boyd.
-She owns a home in Clallam County and regularly represents clients in not only the Seattle area, but also Clallam, Jefferson, and Kitsap counties.
+She regularly represents clients in not only the Seattle area, but also Clallam, Jefferson, and Kitsap counties.

-Deborah is an avid road cyclist and runner.
-She has completed over 10 centuries on her bike, 2 full marathons, and over 10 half marathons.
-She is a member of the cycle and marathon teams for Team in Training and raises money for the Leukemia & Lymphoma Society to fund research, treatment, and patient services for those suffering from blood cancers.
-She also enjoys kayaking, traveling, and spending time at her second home in Sequim, Washington.
+Deborah is an avid road cyclist, runner, and triathlete.
+She has completed over 12 centuries (100 miles!) on her bike, 3 full marathons, over 15 half marathons, and more than a dozen triathlons.
+She is a former member of the cycle, marathon, and triathlon teams for Team in Training and raised over $30,000 for the Leukemia & Lymphoma Society to fund research, treatment, and patient services for those suffering from blood cancers.
+She enjoys fitness, traveling, and spending time at her second home in Sequim, Washington.